zenml-io/zenml-projects/huggingface-sagemaker/README.md

 #### 💯 Step 4: Deploy the model

-Finally, when the time is right, its time to deploy the latest `Production` model with the deploymnet pipeline.
+Finally, when the time is right, it's time to deploy the latest `Production` model with the deployment pipeline.

 <img src="assets/deploying_pipeline_overview.png" alt="Deploying pipeline" width="800">